Search This Blog

 The Wollemia pine grows to 130' in its native habitat but who knows how well or how tall they will grow in cultivation.
 Trees are reported to be fast growing, and sprout from the base making a grove somewhat like Sequoias.
 The branching is reported to be pretty unique as well, with lateral branching off the main stem to never develop laterals of their own.

 Most likely will be a real novelty for many years, though if you want to spend some serious money on a small tree, you can find them.
 My guess is Dig Gardens would be a place to look.
-San Marcos Growers has sold them since 2008.
+San Marcos Growers had sold them since 2008 (sadly they are out of business).

 I have only seen two specimens, one at Cal Poly SLO and the other right here in Live Oak.
 Both seen below.